Sheoraphuli: Healthcare

 Sheoraphuli has an eye hospital called Disha eye hospital and two privately owned nursing homes namely Mamata nursing home and Dr. Ghosh nursing home.
+Recently a new nursing home started namely The City Hospital.

 Culture

 Sheoraphuli has two cinema halls, it has well established library, 6schools, one eye hospital.
 Sheoraphuli bazaar is renowned bazar in hooghly district.
 The Satyajit Ray Bhavana in Sheoraphuli is a government sponsored centre at Sheoraphuli for facilitating theater awareness.
 It has a large auditorium housed in an impressively architectured building.
 The building, besides being a modern theatrical complex, houses the Baidyabati Municipality.
 Nistarini Kalibari is a Hindu temple Situated on the bank of the Hooghly River, the presiding deity of the temple is Nistarini, an aspect of Kali.
 A bathing ghat on the river and several shops are also housed in the temple complex.
 Along the riverfront there are few other bathing ghats on the river which are crowded throughout the year.